The-Marcy-Lab-School/problem-set-2-js-foundations/README.md

       }
 ```

-I included the `index.html` file for you so that you can run your code in the browser and use Chrome Dev tools.
+We've included the `index.html` file for you so that you can run your code in the browser and use Chrome Dev tools.

 ### On _Testing_